 Understanding BlackBerry's Unusual Options Activity

-On Wednesday, shares of BlackBerry (NYSE:BB) saw unusual options activity.
-After the option alert, the stock price moved up to $12.4.
+BlackBerry (NYSE:BB) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $12.32 following the option alert.

 - Trade Type: CALL